Ravendwyr/tpp-scripts/README.md

 ***

+## tpp-chatarchive.js

+Inspired by ~~and blatantly stolen from~~ [@tonywu7's chat archiver](https://github.com/tonywu7/doug-district-public-library/blob/master/util/chat-archiver-v0.1.js), this script will query Twitch's GraphQL for the provided user's entire chat history ~~since records began in early 2019~~ and will attempt to convert it into a human readable format for archival and moderation purposes, sorted chronologically with the most recent messages at the top.
+Timestamps for timeouts and bans are also included.

+Be warned that the more the user has spoken in chat, the longer it will take and the larger the output file will be.
+For instance, a user with 400 messages will only take a few seconds to download a 23Kb file whereas a user with over 135,000 messages will take the best part of 15 minutes to download a 6,700Kb file.
+Also note that historic name changes are not provided by Twitch and will not be reflected in the output.

+This script runs once and will ~~eventually~~ save the user's chat history to `chat_data/<username>.txt` when it finishes.

+    $ node tpp-chatarchive name

+***

 ## tpp-runstatus.js

 This queries the TwitchPlaysPokemon API for any active runs and saves the current run status to `run_status/<run>-<timestamp>.json`.
 If no run is active or if the API returns an error, the results are saved as `run_status/unspecified-<timestamp>.json` instead.
 If the server itself returns an error (e.g. 404 Page Not Found) then no file will be saved.